-26. Stalking.
+25. Stalking.

-- a.
-A person commits the act of stalking if: - (1) The person knowingly alarms or coerces another person or a member of that person's family or household by engaging in repeated and unwanted contact with the other person; - (2) It is objectively reasonable for a person in the victim's situation to be alarmed or coerced by the contact; and - (3) The repeated and unwanted contact causes the victim reasonable apprehension regarding the personal safety of the victim or a member of the victim's family or household. - b.
-Any person who has an active protective order against himself or herself and who knowingly commits an act of stalking as defined in paragraph a, above, shall be deemed guilty of the offense of stalking and upon conviction thereof shall be subject to a fine not to exceed \$1,000.
+a.
+Any person who has an active protective order against himself or herself and who knowingly commits an act of stalking shall be deemed guilty of the offense of stalking and upon conviction thereof shall be subject to a fine not to exceed \$1,000.
 In addition to or in lieu of imposition of such fine, the Court shall order the person convicted of the offense of stalking to participate in a domestic abuse treatment program.